hbblebc/homebridge-bed-control/README.md

     - Auto -> Low
     - Cool -> Medium
     - Heat -> High
-  - The temperature slider for the thermstat allows you to control the foot warming timer.
+  - The temperature slider for the thermostat allows you to control the foot warming timer.
 It only has a range of 50-100, so if you want to set the foot warming timer to a different value, you will need to use the bed app, or create an automation to to set the temperature every X minutes.

 All the controls for a single bed will be grouped inside of a single device matching the name of the bed.
 If you would rather have separate controls, the HomeKit app will let you split the device into separate controls